-Over 10 years with AT&T, Deniz Kustu moved through a number of business units: finance, IT, digital strategy – just to name a few.
-He started in Los Angeles through the Leadership Development Program, where participants rotate between three jobs in three years.
-In the second rotation, he was asked to work in Dallas.
+Over 13 years with AT&T, Deniz Kustu has moved through a number of business units: finance, IT, digital strategy – just to name a few.
+He started in Los Angeles through our Leadership Development Program, where participants rotate between three jobs in three years.
+During his second rotation, he was asked to work in Dallas.

 “They asked me to move at the same time the Headquarters relocated there.
 I felt that was them telling me it was a good opportunity.
 Then I realized I didn’t know anyone in Dallas outside of some close team members.”

 Deniz started searching for his network and a place where he could set his roots down in the city.
-Members of InspirASIAN – then called Asian Pacific Islanders for Professional and Community Advancement (APCA) – invited him to a Dragonboat race.
+Members of our employee group InspirASIAN – then called Asian Pacific Islanders for Professional and Community Advancement (APCA) – invited him to a Dragonboat race.

 “That helped me meet a lot of people who were part of the local community.
 I joined more events, then later in the year I joined the APCA board.”

-As InspirASIAN’s National Vice President, Deniz partners with internal teams and partners like Warner Media and Xandr to help prepare for initiatives like Asian American and Pacific Islander Heritage Month.
+As InspirASIAN’s National Vice President, Deniz partners with internal teams and external organizations to help plan and execute relevant and impactful initiatives like events for Asian American and Pacific Islander Heritage Month.

-Such causes include volunteering at the food banks, raising scholarship money for students and teaching.
+Such causes include volunteering as mentors to help bridge the digital divide, serving food at local food banks, mentoring leaders of the future and raising over $1M in scholarship money for inbound college students with big dreams.
 InspirASIAN members educate fellow employees and their communities to create an understanding of the Asian cultures within them.
-That knowledge and perspective, Deniz says, can help start the conversations that drive our values.

-“Professionally, InspirASIAN did help me.
+“Professionally, InspirASIAN has helped me a lot.
 One of the nice things about the group is that, because of our focuses and causes, we get a lot of executive support.
-I’ve had the pleasure of working with multiple executives in different units, building personal relationships and learning something new from them.
-I’ve been fortunate to get valuable mentoring time from them because of the projects we worked on together.”
+I’ve had the pleasure of working with multiple executives in different units, building personal relationships and learning something new from each of them.
+I’ve been fortunate to get valuable mentoring time from them because of the projects we worked on together for InspirASIAN.”

 Seeing the results

-“That was a good intersection in making a tangible, visible impact.
+“InspirASIAN’s pivot to virtual during the pandemic provided us with a world of new possibilities to further make tangible, visible impacts in our communities.
+We are proud of the way we were able to bring people together and rally them around good causes in a time where everyone was isolated.
 Nothing replaces the feeling of knowing that you’re making a difference in the community and being able to see it.
 That’s where employee groups at AT&T differentiate themselves.
-We should be proud of that here.”
+We are proud of that here.”

 “The friends I made, I made them for life.
 Even when they leave the company, they still participate in our events.
 People are passionate, friendly, and it’s a family-like environment.
-It’s been a fantastic experience for me, and I’m sure it will be for everyone.”Learn more about our employee groups
+It’s been a fantastic experience for me, and I’m sure it will be for everyone.”Learn more about the Asian community at AT&T